helloideabox/powerpack-lite-elementor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A collection of 30+ Free Elementor addons widgets.
+A collection of 30+ Free Elementor addons & widgets.
 Take Elementor to the next level with PowerPack.

 == Description ==

-Extend Elementor with 60+ Creative Elementor Widgets and extensions with [PowerPack Addons for Elementor](https://powerpackelements.com/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - The fastest-growing Elementor addon.
-Get 30+ Free Elementor widgets with PowerPack Lite.
-These Elementor widgets are designed with a focus on creativity and usability.
+Extend Elementor with 60+ creative widgets and extensions with [PowerPack Addons](https://powerpackelements.com/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - The fastest-growing library.
+Get 30+ Free widgets with PowerPack Lite.
+These widgets are designed with a focus on creativity and usability.
 With PowerPack, building Elementor websites will be faster than ever!

-PowerPack Elementor addon is built by [IdeaBox Creations](https://ideabox.io/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link).
+PowerPack Addons is built by [IdeaBox Creations](https://ideabox.io/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link).

-Head over to [PowerPack for Elementor](https://powerpackelements.com/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) website to explore addon.
+Head over to [PowerPack Addons](https://powerpackelements.com/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) website to explore addon.

-## Top Features of PowerPack Elementor Addon
+## Top Features of PowerPack Addons

 - **UNIQUE WIDGETS**
-PowerPack includes a  range of advanced elementor widgets that opens a whole new way of designing possibilities with the elementor.
+PowerPack includes a range of advanced elementor widgets that opens a whole new way of designing possibilities.

 - **FULLY CUSTOMIZABLE**
 All PowerPack widgets are completely customizable; you can alter settings and style widgets as per your requirements.

 - **ELEMENTOR 3.0 COMPATIBLE**
-PowerPack for Elementor is 100% Compatible with Elementor 3.0 Dynamic Fields.
+PowerPack is 100% Compatible with Elementor 3.0 Dynamic Fields.
 Hence, you can use them to display dynamic content.

 - **WHITE LABEL BRANDING**
 Self-branding is extremely important when you are working for third-party clients.
 This feature allows you to change the branding of the plugin and help you maintain your personal brand while building client sites.

 - **LIGHTWEIGHT, FAST, USER-FRIENDLY**
-PowerPack for Elementor boasts of superior code quality optimized for performance.
+PowerPack boasts of superior code quality optimized for performance.
 Minimal usage of external scripts helps you maintain superior loading time for your websites.

 - **EXTENSIVE STYLING OPTIONS**
-All the Elementor Widgets included with PowerPack come with well-thought design and styling options.
+All widgets included with PowerPack come with well-thought design and styling options.
 These options make it easy for you to build creative layouts without worrying about the custom code.

 - **PROFESSIONAL SUPPORT**
 PowerPack Addon for Elementor comes from our team of experts, who always deliver the best and try to fix all of their queries earliest.

-## PowerPack Addons for Elementor Lite - Features
+## PowerPack Lite for Elementor - Features

 1. [Business Hours](https://powerpackelements.com/elementor-widgets/business-hours/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - A content widget that allows you to display opening and closing hours with various styling options.
 2. [Counter](https://powerpackelements.com/elementor-widgets/counter/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - An impressive widget that allows you to show important facts on your website.